GeorgeQuantAnalyst/trading-bots/doc/CryptoTrendScreenerBotDoc.md

 # CryptoTrendScreenerBotDoc documentation

 ## About bot

-Trading bot looking for trends across the USDT perpetual futures market on the Bybit exchange.
-The application recognizes intraday trends based on the D chart, swing trends based on the W and M charts.
+A trading bot designed to identify swing and position trends on the USDT perpetual futures markets of the Bybit exchange.
-The output of the program is an report (list of coins divide to trends) for analyst platform TradingView.
+The output of the program is report (list of markets divide to trends) for analyst platform TradingView.

 ## Configuration